-Table 4: Maximum intensity ( $V{max}$ ) and percent changes in the left-hand side ( $V{max}^2$ ) and right-hand side (efficiency × disequilibrium) of Equation 1 in Gilford et al. (2017) as simulated by the complex radiation ensemble experiments.
-All values are for time-filtered time series and represent the core steady-state (CS) period except for disequilibrium which is calculated at the initial time.
+Table 4.
+Maximum intensity (V{max}) and percent changes on the left-hand side (V{max}^2) and right-hand side (efficiency × disequilibrium) of Eq.
+(1) in Gilford et al. (2017) as simulated by the complex-radiation ensemble experiments.
+All values are for time-filtered time series and represent the core steady-state (CS) period except for disequilibrium, which is calculated at the initial time.

-Experiment V max (m/s) $V{max}^2$ (%) Efficiency × Disequilibrium (%)
+Experiment V{max} (m s -1) V 2 {max} (%) Efficiency × disequilibrium (%)

 Present-day 66.14

-Mid-Century 67.59 4.4 4.7
+Mid-century 67.59 4.4 4.7

-End of Century 69.13 9.3 9.6
+End-of-century 69.13 9.3 9.6

 No upper warming max 70.79 14.6 9.9

-No stratos. cooling 69.41 10.1 8.9
+No stratospheric cooling 69.41 10.1 8.9

-GCM RCP 8.5 74.44 26.7 25.9
+GCM RCP8.5 74.44 26.7 25.9

-4 Concluding Discussion
+4 Concluding discussion

 In a quiescent environment, theory indicates that TC intensities should exhibit considerable sensitivity to changes in near-surface temperatures and upper-level stratification (Emanuel, 1991; Kieu and Zhang, 2018; Tao et al., 2020).
-In this paper, we explored whether observed environmental temperature changes are sufficient to explain observed trends in the TC intensity distribution, to improve the understanding and interpretation of observed and emerging trends in the TC intensity distribution.

-To do so we worked to isolate and quantify the response of TC intensity to observed trends in environmental temperature using a combination of historical data analysis and idealized numerical modelling.
+In this paper, we explore whether observed environmental temperature changes are sufficient to explain observed trends in the TC intensity distribution, to improve the understanding and interpretation of observed and emerging trends in the TC intensity distribution.
+To do so we worked to isolate and quantify the response of TC intensity to observed trends in environmental temperature using a combination of historical data analysis and idealised numerical modelling.
 While our choice of axisymmetric modelling misses potentially important TC asymmetries, such models are useful tools to begin to link theory and observations.

-Our historical data analysis focused on global scales spanning four decades to emphasise the scales where thermodynamic change is large and circulation change is minimized.
-Tropical storm strength intensities show no temporal trend and have therefore not kept pace with rising PI.
-Hurricane strength storms, however, exhibit significant temporal trends that reach super-PI rates for some intensity quantiles.
-Storms at these quantiles have therefore closed the gap between realized and maximum potential intensity.
-The larger trends in the more intense storms is consistent with our finding that hurricane environments have warmed faster than the tropical mean environment.
+Our historical data analysis focused on global scales spanning 4 decades to emphasise the scales where thermodynamic change is large, and circulation change is minimised.
+Tropical-storm-strength intensities show no temporal trend and have therefore not kept pace with rising PI.
+Hurricanestrength storms, however, exhibit significant temporal trends that reach super-PI rates for some intensity quantiles.
+Storms at these quantiles have therefore closed the gap between realised and maximum potential intensity.
+The larger trends in the more intense storms are consistent with our finding that hurricane environments have warmed faster than the tropical mean environment.
 The faster warming is most apparent in the lower troposphere and is likely driven by faster SST warming.

-The differing trends in TC environments compared to the tropical mean environment has implications for climate change studies that use "storyline" or "Pseudo Global Warming (PGW)" methods.
-These methods typically apply a long time-average change from GCMs to reanalysis conditions and uses those high-resolution conditions to drive regional model simulations of historical and future weather events (e.g., Hazeleger et al. 2015; Lackmann, 2015; Gutmann et al., 2018; Shepherd 2019).
+The differing trends in TC environments compared to the tropical mean environment have implications for climate change studies that use "storyline" or "pseudo global warming (PGW)" methods.
+These methods typically apply a long time-average change from GCMs to reanalysis conditions and use those high-resolution conditions to drive regional model simulations of historical and future weather events (e.g. Hazeleger et al., 2015; Lackmann, 2015; Gutmann et al., 2018; Shepherd, 2019).
 TCs may respond differently to environmental change more representative of that taking place locally within TC environments.